guesswh0/face_engine/README.md

-# Face Engine - The simplest face recognition!
+# FaceEngine - The simplest face recognition!

 Project main purpose is to simplify work with __face recognition problem__ computation core trio - *detector*, *embedder*, and *predictor*.
 FaceEngine